See Nutshell in action!

 For starters, Chung’s research suggests that many compensation strategies used by big companies, such as caps on commissions and increasing sales quotas for high-performing reps, may actually hurt long-term results.

-He also supports the use of a pay system that is uniquely tailored for each individual, with different components and bonuses in place to keep high-performing, average, and low-performing reps engaged.
+He also supports using a pay system uniquely tailored for each individual, with different components and bonuses in place to keep high-performing, average, and low-performing reps engaged.

 Related: 8 ways to retain your top sales reps (after they’ve gotten their bonuses)